b0inbot/atosgi/README.md

     bazel query 'kind(bundles, @atosgi//bundles:all)'

-NOTE: These bundle groups are a more limited form of OBR or Apache Karaf Features and may soon be replaced.
+NOTE: These bundle groups are a more limited form of OBR or Apache Karaf Features.
+The index format and behavior is currently in flux.

 ## Useful targets